inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

   - Does everything look good ?

-If so, remove the old stripes container: docker rm \<container id of your old stripes container\> .
+Repeat these steps for the Stripes containers of any other tenants.

 It is now possible to access the system via the UI, again.
 However, changes in permission sets and long-running migration jobs still need to be carried out before the system can be used productively.
+You may not see the inventory data, yet.

 ## VI.
 Cleanup